chrisrosen1/DH-101-Starter-Repository/makes/week10.md

-# Week 10 – Games & Play
+# AI Controls My Day - Games & Play
+## Choice, Control, and Interactive Storytelling
 ## The Artifact
 My artifact is an interactive story made in Twine called AI Controls My Day.
 The player goes through a normal day and chooses whether to follow AI or ignore it.
 Each choice leads to different outcomes.
 The game shows the tradeoff between control and freedom with AI.